Strange poems, weird rhymes, weird poems and strange rhymes

 Thy presence brought foreboding

-Of the pain which thou couldst bring;
+Of the pain that thou couldst bring;

 And this caused me to cudgel thee,